 Do note the Lamborghini LPI910-4 Asterion Hybrid Coupe Concept is only a showcase of what kind of technology Automobili Lamborghini SpA could offer when it comes to alternative power sources, the Asterion is a third in a series of concept studies that started with the Estoque and the Urus neither of which are in production however the Urus should be built from 2017 on but a lot can still change in the years ahead.

-Less of an exotic supercar, the Lamborghini Asterion focuses more on the GT customer, a high end Hyper Grand Turismo car that offers thrilling performance while being seated inside the most luxurious surroundings … in case of this blue metallic prototype the interior is finished in a beautiful light tan leather combined with warm brown shades … very nice indeed, but a far cry from a Huracan or Aventador cockpit.
+Less of an exotic supercar, the Lamborghini Asterion focuses more on the GT customer, a high-end Hyper Grand Turismo car that offers thrilling performance while being seated inside the most luxurious surroundings in the case of this blue metallic prototype the interior is finished in a beautiful light tan leather combined with warm brown shades very nice indeed, but a far cry from a Huracan or Aventador cockpit.

-If you take a closer look at the engine cover you will notice a three panel glass design … these panels actually change shape depending on which driving mode has been selected … each of the settings to maximize the cooling performance.
+If you take a closer look at the engine cover you will notice a three-panel glass design these panels actually change shape depending on which driving mode has been selected in each of the settings to maximize the cooling performance.

 Is this the future for Lamborghini, creating high-power Hybrid cars in the more luxurious GT class instead of the supercars they offer today in the two-model production line?
 I really don’t know, but the Asterion does look different than anything else that has ever left the factory gates in Sant’Agata Filippo Perini once again created something totally innovative for the Raging Bull.